All guides

 Immediate hygiene

-Wash your hands thoroughly with soap for at least 20 seconds.
+Wash your hands with soap for at least 20 seconds.
 Disinfect any surface (table, counter) that may have been in contact with the sample.

 Refrigerate promptly